Polymer/old-docs-site/app/1.0/docs/devguide/templates.md

 When you add a declarative event handler **inside** the `<dom-repeat>` template, the repeater adds a `model` property to each event sent to the listener.
-The `model` is the scope data used to generate the template instance, so the item data is `model.item`:
+The `model` object contains the scope data used to generate the template instance, so the item data is `model.item`:

 ```